Attract more customers by transforming your location: a sensory friendly story

 Do you like to stretch?

-Note for massage therapist: incorporate movement into the massage therapy treatment session if that is a preference of the client.
+Note for the service provider: Incorporate movement into the massage therapy treatment session if that is a preference of the client.

 Do you experience dizziness?